-During this first half of the course we’ll learn the basics of climate science, including the greenhouse effect mechanism, the role of human impacts in anthropogenic climate change, and local and global effects of climate change while considering the guiding questions: What do we know now and why do we think it's true?
+During this first half of the course we will learn the basics of climate science, including the greenhouse effect mechanism, the role of human impacts in anthropogenic climate change, and local and global effects of climate change, while considering the guiding questions: What do we know now and why do we think it's true?
 What different sources of knowledge can we draw on to understand climate change?
-How can systems thinking and the concept of feedback loops help us to understand both the science of climate change and the possibilities for responding to it?
+How can the concept of feedback loops help us to understand both the science of climate change and the possibilities for responding to it?
+In the second half of the course we will consider more closely what response, agency and imagination can look like in the face of these crises: from adaptation, mitigation, and collective action in the present, to revisiting our histories in order to re-imagine our futures.

 Prerequisites: None